Ask any Shopify entrepreneur how they drive traffic to their store, and nine times out of ten, they’ll give you the same answer: paid advertising.

 - ProBlogger Job Board

 When looking for writers, keep in mind that you usually get what you pay for.
-Good content is essential for ranking on Google.
+High quality blog content is essential for ranking on Google.
 The best strategy in the world won’t compensate for sub-par writing.

 We won’t go into how to create an SEO-optimized blog post here, but if you fancy writing yourself, here are three of our favorite resources to guide the process:

-- HubSpot’s How to Write a Blog Post: A Step-by-Step Guide
+- HubSpot: How to Write a Blog Post: A Step-by-Step Guide

-- SmartBlogger’s How to Write a Blog Post in 2021: The Ultimate Guide
+- SmartBlogger: How to Write a Blog Post in 2022: The Ultimate Guide

-- Ahref’s How to Write a Blog Post in 9 Steps (That People Actually Want to Read)
+- Ahref: How to Write a Blog Post in 9 Steps (That People Actually Want to Read)

-The final piece of the puzzle that defines a money-making blog is the number of backlinks it can acquire to its posts.
+The final piece of the puzzle that defines a money-making blog is the number of backlinks it can acquire.